-Deaf students face many challenges in achieving and advancing their postsecondary goals.
-The National Deaf Center identified negative attitudes and biases as some of the biggest barriers directly affecting deaf students.
-It is also important to note that deaf students with multiple identities, such as race, ethnicity, and additional disabilities, may experience additional barriers, especially biases and attitudes.
-These biases and attitudes are pervasive across education systems and marginalize the experiences of deaf students.
-This webinar examines how attitudes and biases result in barriers for deaf students, how preconceived expectations about deaf people’s identities and experiences can limit their education, and how educators can take action to create positive impacts.
+Deaf students face many challenges in achievement and advancement of their postsecondary goals.
+The National Deaf Center identified negative attitudes and biases as some of biggest barriers that directly affect deaf students.
+It is also important to note that deaf students with multiple identities, such as race, ethnicity, and additional disabilities may experience additional barriers, especially biases and attitudes.
+These attitudes and biases are pervasive across the education system and marginalize the experiences of deaf students.

 Learners will have the option to earn a certificate of attendance or a certificate with CEUs upon completion of the webinar.
 To earn a certificate with CEUs, the learner must successfully pass the learning assessment with a score of 80% or higher.
 All learners must complete the webinar evaluation to earn credentials.

 The duration of this webinar is one hour, which equates to 0.1 Continuing Education Unit (CEU).